COAGADEX Replaces Exactly What’s Missing—Factor X

 How Does COAGADEX Work?

 COAGADEX contains factor X to replace the factor X that is missing in people with hereditary factor X deficiency.
-The factor X in COAGADEX helps the body form clots to stop bleeding.
+The factor X in COAGADEX helps the body form clots to stop or prevent excessive bleeding.

 Treatment With COAGADEX